author

 by Hugh MacDiarmid

 Born Christopher Murray Grieve in Langholm, Scotland, in 1892, he became famous under the pen name Hugh MacDiarmid.
-He worked as a journalist and went on to become one of the central figures of the Scottish Literary Renaissance, arguing that Scottish writing could be modern, ambitious, and rooted in its own linguistic traditions.
+He worked as a journalist, served in World War I, and went on to become one of the central figures in modern Scottish writing.